 If you have no assets, your only option is to cut back on your debt payments.
 The good news is this can be done without damaging your credit.

 If you want to cut back on your debt payments without the damage, you can consider applying for a consolidation loan.
 The main purpose of this loan is to stretch out your debt payments over a longer period of time, and thus have a lower, more affordable monthly payment for right now.

-If you've gotten this far but you still don't know what to do, it's a good opportunity to seek help from a in your area.
+If you've gotten this far but you still don't know what to do, it's a good opportunity to seek help from

 As a minimum, a credit counsellor should be able to examine your situation, inform you of the consequences (present and future), as well as suggest a possible solution.

 It's important for you to know that, if needed, there are trained and accredited professionals whose job is to examine a client's finances and explore options for dealing with problem debt.